seanfisk/combootcha/SETUP.md

 After this, run `brew doctor` and attempt to address any problems that are reported.

+#### SSH key generation

+Run `ssh-keygen` to generate a new key.
+Accept the defaults.
+Security of this will be improved in the future; see #3.

 #### Combootcha

 Start by transferring the compiled executable from the old macOS computer to the new one.
 The program cannot be run immediately.
 Since the executable is unsigned, the new OS will reject the program as coming from an unidentified developer.